Esther Inglis: Marriage and career

 Inglis's career was first managed by her father, who wrote dedicatory verses for her early books.
 After Inglis married Bartholomew Kello in 1596, a relation of Lord Holyroodhouse, he began to assist her instead.
 Kello sometimes wrote dedicatory letters and poems praising the recipients of Inglis's works, as well as Inglis herself, being so proud of her skills that he'd often sign himself as “husband of the book’s adorner” in the book.
-The marriage occurred after her “graduation” from her homeschooled lifestyle, which was a common theme among women intellectuals during this time period.
+The marriage occurred after her "graduation" from her homeschooled lifestyle, which was a common theme among women intellectuals during this time period.
 Kello worked as a clerk for James VI's court, upon which Inglis seems to have worked as Kello's scribe, though other research seems to claim that King James VI employed both as scriveners.
 In a warrant to Kello from James VI, he states that “the said Barthilmo Kello is to write or cause all the said letters by his discretion be written BY THE MOST EXQUISITE WRITER WITHIN THIS REALM.”
 This seems to indicate that Inglis would be able to produce the items as long as Kello oversaw her work.

-Since Kello was a clerk, it was his job to provide various types of documents, such as passports, testimonials, and letters of recommendation.
+Kello worked to provide various types of documents, such as passports, testimonials, and letters of recommendation.
 While Inglis produced these items for Kello, she also used her skills to produce a number of gift books.
 Kello was also in charge of delivering these documents, and upon delivering them, he would include a copy of the gift book from his wife, most likely hoping for a reward in return.
 Kello often used Inglis's books as a reason to travel abroad, similar to the way he used his trips as a messenger or information gatherer to present his wife's books and impose on his hosts for a reward.
 It was in these books that Inglis displayed her talents and skills, introducing impressive drawings on the title pages and establishing creative borders on each page of text.
 The manuscripts were said to be so magnificently made that they looked as if they were printed works, rather than being completely hand drawn.
 It was also around this time period that because print became more widely available as a growing technology, hand-made manuscripts were becoming more and more valuable.
 Among all of the manuscripts during this era, Inglis's books are important because they were very tiny in size, with the smallest manuscript measuring one and a half inches by two inches or two inches by three inches, such as the Argumenta Psalmorum Davidis of Plate 8, dedicated to Henry Frederick, Prince of Wales in 1608.
 Inglis is also one of the three women listed as painters in Scotland before 1700, along with Apollonia Kickius and Mrs Morris, in the biographical dictionary by Michael Apted and Susan Hannabuss.